GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 {% DetailsSummary %}
   How to do this on the web
 {% endDetailsSummary %}
-  The <a href="https://web.dev/native-file-system/">Native File System API</a> enables developers to get access to the local file system of the device.
+  The <a href="https://web.dev/file-system-access/">File System Access API</a> enables developers to get access to the local file system of the device.
 You can use it directly or via the <a href="https://github.com/GoogleChromeLabs/browser-nativefs">browser-nativefs</a>
   support library that transparently provides a fallback for browsers that do not support the API.
   For security reasons, system directories are not web-accessible.